 However, there are still hundreds of people seeking asylum in detention.
 Those people are now living much more like they are in jail.
 Security has increased markedly, with many more restrictions on who and what can be brought into the facility.
 It is harder for them to get out, with fewer excursions and even when they are leaving for counselling, they are often physically restrained.
 It is harder for them even to communicate with those outside, as the government has restricted access to mobile phones.

-Much of the is also related to the fact that the government has dramatically increased the number of other people in immigration detention, because a new law also passed in December 2014 automatically cancelled a person’s right to live in Australia in a much broader range of circumstances.
+This is also related to the fact that the government has dramatically increased the number of other people in immigration detention.
+A new law passed in December 2014 automatically cancelled a person’s right to live in Australia in a much broader range of circumstances.
 Many of these people have served time in prison, and the largest group affected are New Zealand citizens.
 This dramatic change in the population in detention centres has promoted a trend of treating immigration detention more and more like prison.
 People seeking asylum have been caught up in this, even though they have not committed any offence.

 Detention is also becoming longer.
 The average time spent in detention is now around 500 days, with some people having been there for as long as nine years.
 There is no maximum time limit on detention, and no independent review of whether they need to be in detention.
 People do not know why they are in detention while others are not, and people in detention are often transferred across State borders without notice or the ability to talk to people.